dcanane/OctoWorld_ws/README.md

 Therefore, you can't use *octomap_server* neither *octomap_saver* directly to export the .bt file, which is why this custom node was created.

-### Usage note:

-Make sure the environment map is already built before saving the .bt file.

 ---

 <p align="center"><strong> ▼ Abaixo está a versão em Português ▼ </strong></p>